quicwg/base-drafts/draft-ietf-quic-http.md

 error of any kind.

-As certain stream types can affect connection state, a recipient SHOULD NOT discard data from incoming unidirectional streams prior to reading the type byte.
+As certain stream types can affect connection state, a recipient SHOULD NOT discard data from incoming unidirectional streams prior to reading the stream type.

 Implementations MAY send stream types before knowing whether the peer supports them.
 However, stream types that could modify the state or semantics of